Wemoments

 help people reflect on emotions in a light and feel understood through shared experiences?

-Through several rounds of ideation, to better understand user priorities, I led a card sorting exercise with 3 participants.
+Through several rounds of ideation, I led a card sorting exercise with 3 participants.
 The results highlighted two key preferences:

 These insights directly shaped the app’s MVP focus. :)